Clairverbot/TimeSheetManagementSystem/README.md

 2. git clone https://github.com/Clairetard/TimeSheetManagementSystem

-3. Execute DB.sql in SQL?
+3. Execute DB.sql in SQL

 4. Change some connection strings (i did not do it the right way so change the one at application db context)
 ```